Director

 Email: rscott@ucmerced.edu

-I am interested in the development of the cognitive abilities that enable successful social interactions.
-My primary line of research examines the development of social cognition in early childhood.
-The majority of my research in this area focuses on the development of psychological reasoning or 'theory of mind': the ability to reason about the mental states (e.g., goals, preferences, thoughts, and feelings) that drive people's behavior.
-In particular, I am interested in when children develop the ability to represent and reason about others' false beliefs, how false-belief reasoning develops across early childhood, and the cognitive and social factors that contribute to this development.
-I also have a second line of work in this area examining children's understanding of social categories such as race, ethnicity, and socioeconomic status.
-In addition to my research on social cognition, I am also interested in language acquisition in early chilldhood.
-Whenever children encounter a new word, the referential scene offers many potential interpretations.
-My work in this area investigates how children resolve this residual ambiguity, focusing on the possibility that children refine their interpretation of a word by integrating information across multiple information sources and observations.
+I am interested in the development of social cognition in early childhood.
+Much of my work in this area focuses on the development of psychological reasoning or 'theory of mind': the ability to reason about the mental states (e.g., goals, preferences, thoughts, and feelings) that drive people's behavior.
+I am interested in when children develop the ability to represent and reason about different types of mental states, how this develops across early childhood, and the factors that contribute to this development.
+For instance, how does the language input that children receive from their parents, and their own developing language skills, contribute to early psychological reasoning?
+And does this vary based on environmental factors, such as family socioeconomic status?
+I also have a second line of work examining children's understanding of social categories in their environment such as race, ethnicity, and social status.
+This work examines the beliefs children hold about these categories and the environmental factors that contribute to these beliefs, as well as how these beliefs shape children's behavior, such as who they trust as teachers and social partners.

 Graduate Students